With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • Pale skin.

-When trying to feel the pulse, its weak filling and frequency are determined.
-Doctors call this pulse "threadlike", because it is almost not felt.
+When you try to feel the pulse, its weak filling and frequency are determined.
+Doctors call this pulse “thread-like” because it is almost not felt.
 If there are no pulse waves on the wrist, you should try to determine them on the neck, in the area of the carotid artery.

-In a state of severe blood loss, the pulse persists only on large arteries, such as the carotid one.
+In a state of severe blood loss, the pulse is maintained only in large arteries such as the carotid artery.
 But even there it is weak and very frequent.

-This is due to poor vascular filling.
+This is due to poor filling of blood vessels.
 The lower the pressure, the more frequent and weak the pulse.

-The ratio of the pulse to upper pressure is called the Algover index.
-Normally, it is 0.5, and with bleeding it increases to one or more.
+The ratio of pulse to upper pressure is called the Algover index.
+Normally it is 0.5, and with bleeding it increases to one or more.
 The value of the Algover index indicates the severity of blood loss.

-With parenchymal bleeding from the liver, pancreas, or spleen, abdominal symptoms can be identified.
-On palpation, pain is determined in the area of the affected organ.
-In the same place, the abdomen becomes extremely hard.
-This is due to irritation of the peritoneum with blood poured into the cavity.
+With parenchymal bleeding from the liver, pancreas or spleen, abdominal symptoms can be identified.
+On palpation, pain in the area of the affected organ is determined.
+In this same place, the stomach becomes extremely hard.
+This is due to irritation of the peritoneum by blood pouring into the cavity.

 Complications

-Severe blood loss is terrible not only in itself.
-Ultimately, it is complicated by life-threatening conditions.
+Severe blood loss is scary not only in itself.
+Ultimately, it becomes complicated by life-threatening conditions.

-These pathologies require emergency surgery simultaneously with highly qualified help from resuscitators:
+These pathologies require emergency surgery along with highly qualified care from resuscitators:

 • Hemorrhagic shock;